jrandj/java-11/README.md

     javac -d out --module-source-path src --module simpleinterest
     ```

 1. The above command used 3 switches.
 The -d switch directed the output to a particular directory, the --module-source-path switch provided the location of the source module definition, and the --module switch specified the name of the module to compile.
+Although not used here, the --module-path (or -p for short) switch would be used to specify the location of modules required by the module that is being compiled.
+The -m switch specifies a name of the nodule.

+1. A valid module name consists of Java identifiers seperated by ".".
+A Java identifier cannot start with a number, or contain a dash (-).

 1. The file structure after compilation is shown below:
     ![moduleinfofull](res/moduleinfofull.jpg)